Features Syntax AI Agents MCP Connectors Python FFI Toolchain View on GitHub

 AI IS A VERB

-train, predict, embed are keywords — not libraries.
+train, predict, embed, agent are keywords — not libraries.

 PARALLEL BY DEFAULT